TallKite/linnstrument-firmware/README.md

 -------- UPGRADING/UNINSTALLING --------

 IMPORTANT: Later on when you update the OS to a different version, you'll be asked if you want to uninstall microLinn.
-Say no if you're updating to a new version of microLinn.
-This avoids deleting your microtonal user settings needlessly.
-Say yes otherwise (e.g. if you're going back to an official (non-microtonal) version of the firmware).
+Say no (the red button) if you're updating to a newer version of microLinn.
+This avoids needlessly deleting your microtonal user settings.
+Say yes (the green button) otherwise, e.g. if you're going back to an official (non-microtonal) version of the firmware.
 This does delete your microtonal user settings, which is necessary in order to avoid deleting all your other user settings plus your calibration data.

 -------- NON-MICROTONAL FEATURES --------